maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 ### [Generative Adversarial Imitation Learning](https://arxiv.org/pdf/1701.07274.pdf) (GAIL)
 - MATH WARNING
-- IRL (Inverse Reinforcement Learning) attempts to learn a reward function based off of an example’s policy trajectories, however the RL alg part runs in an inner loop of this aka it's a very computationally inefficient alg, also since in the end we are just trying to make optimal moves with our learning policy we should just learn the expert policy itself, aka learn how to make actions directly instead of just a reward function, this is what GAIL does
+- IRL (Inverse Reinforcement Learning) attempts to learn a reward function based off of an example’s policy trajectories, however the RL alg part runs in an inner loop of this i.e. it's a very computationally inefficient alg, also since in the end we are just trying to make optimal moves with our learning policy we should just learn the expert policy itself, i.e. learn how to make actions directly instead of just a reward function, this is what GAIL does
 - Just like in GAN we have a discriminator that tries to distinguish between the expert policy and the imitator policy